 Documentation establishing bona fide domicile in Florida which is not temporary or merely incidental to enrollment in a Florida institution of higher education must be dated at least one year prior to the first day of classes of the semester for which resident status is sought.
 The following documents will be considered evidence of domicile even though no single criterion will be considered as conclusive evidence of domicile:

 No contrary evidence establishing or maintaining residence elsewhere.

 Residents of Alabama are eligible for the Alabama Differential Tuition Plan, a reduced out-of-state tuition rate.
-For more information, new students should contact the Graduate School and currently enrolled students should contact the Office of the Registrar.
+For more information, new undergraduate students should contact the Office of Undergraduate Admissions and new graduate students should contact the Graduate School.
+Currently enrolled students should contact the Office of the Registrar.

 Alabama residents must be U.S. citizens, permanent resident aliens, or legal aliens granted indefinite stay by INS, and meet one of the following requirements to qualify for differential tuition: